 Your pet will be examined by one of our veterinarians in order to identify any concerns that need to be addressed prior to administering anesthesia.
 If you have opted for pre-anesthetic bloodwork, the results will be reviewed by a veterinarian before the procedure.

 If there are any concerns, you will contacted by the veterinarian to discuss their recommendation(s).
 If serious concerns are identified, your pet's procedure may be postponed.
 Our primary goal is always to maximize your pet's safety.

 A registered veterinary technician will monitor your pet during anesthesia.
 We provide I.V. fluids during surgery, which help keep your pet's blood pressure in the normal range and provides us with an access port to administer medications.
-We have state-of-the-art monitoring devices including EKG, Pulse oximetry which measures your pet's heart rate and oxygenation, and a respiratory monitor alerts us to any changes in their breathing pattern.
+We have state-of-the-art monitoring devices including EKG, Pulse oximetry which measures your pet's heart rate and oxygenation, and a respiratory/CO2 monitor which alerts us to any changes in their breathing pattern.
 We also closely monitor Blood pressure and temperature.